Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Results

 A key implementation challenge for neural solvers is their inability to generalize to different problem setups (see penultimate column, Table \ref{tab:gat_lit_table}).
-But generalisation is critical for replanning during a mission as the number of agents, tasks and other parameters will change throughout.
-This issue can be addressed by training a model on a diverse range of problem setups, but most existing implementations are constrained by fixed input graph sizes, including the RL4CO we adopt here, which supports varying numbers of agents but not tasks.
+But generalization is critical for replanning during a mission as the number of agents, tasks and other parameters will change throughout.
+This issue can be addressed by training a model on a diverse range of problem setups, but most existing implementations are constrained by fixed input graph sizes, including RL4CO that we adopt here, which supports varying numbers of agents but not tasks.
 To overcome this limitation, we calculate the maximum number of vertices required in the graph, i.e., $V_{max} = n_{max} \times \delta_{max} + m_{max} + 1$.
-Based on the scenarios, we create graphs with $V = n \times \delta + m + 1$ vertices and pad it with $V_{max} - V$ vertices.
-These extra nodes are masked during the cross-attention procedures and will not be selected as the next action as shown in Equation~\ref{eq:attention-weight}.
-The fixed-size matrices with custom paddings allow us to parallelize the data generation process while maintaining data diversity, hence enabling generalisation.
-To demonstrate model generalisation, we trained a single model (GATR-General) to solve problems with 1-6 agents, 1-6 tasks, and 1-4 task discretization levels.
+Based on the scenario, we create a graph with $V = n \times \delta + m + 1$ vertices and pad it with $V_{max} - V$ vertices.
+These extra nodes are masked during the cross-attention procedures and will not be selected as the next action.
+The fixed-size matrices with custom paddings allow us to parallelize the data generation process while maintaining data diversity, hence enabling generalization.
+To demonstrate model generalization, we trained a single model (GATR-General) to solve problems with 1-6 agents, 1-6 tasks, and 1-4 task discretization levels.
 We tested GATR-General across 27 problem sizes (all combinations of 2/4/6 agents, 2/4/6 tasks and 1/2/4 discretization levels) and compared it against 27 specifically-trained models (GATR-Specific), one for each problem size.
 All models were also trained across three seeds.
-For fair comparision, we maintained the same network architecture to ensure similar level of RAM utilization.
-We set up test sets of 10,000 scenarios for each problem size with three seeds (30,000 total) as in \citet{kool2019attentionlearnsolverouting}, and evaluated GATR-General and GATR-Specific against NOpt-LKH3 and Med-S only; brute-force enumeration is not possible for the largest models considered here.
-We also compared runtime between GATR-General~$rt_{GATR-General}$ and NOpt-LKH3~$rt_{NOpt-LKH3}$ on both a high-performance GPU (single-node 40GB A100 GPU) and on edge hardware (Raspberry Pi 5) using normalized runtime $\hat{rt} = \frac{rt_{GATR-General}}{rt_{NOpt-LKH3}} \times 100\%$.
+For fair comparison, we maintained the same network architecture to ensure similar level of RAM utilization.
+We set up test sets of 10,000 scenarios for each problem size with three seeds (30,000 total) as in \citet{kool2019attentionlearnsolverouting}, and evaluated GATR-General and GATR-Specific against NOpt-LKH3 and Med-S only; brute-force enumeration is not possible for large problems.
+Even assuming our best-case runtime for evaluating a single solution ($3\times10^{-5}\text{ s}$) from our simpler experiments (see previous Section), where it took $\sim$1 minute to obtain an optimal mission plan via enumeration, the largest problem size considered here (6 agents, 24 sub-tasks) would instead require $3\times10^{-5}\text{ s} \times \frac{(24+6-1)!}{(6-1)!} \text{ possible solutions} = 7\times10^{16} \text{ years}$.
+We also compared inference runtimes between GATR-General~$\text{ and}$ NOpt-LKH3 on both a high-performance GPU (single-node 40GB A100 GPU) and on edge hardware (Raspberry Pi 5 8GB), both using the same configurations (software dependencies detailed in the Appendix).
+We trained all models on the GPU, then transferred the resulting checkpoint files to the Pi for inference.